 Senior School SSDA

-We are excited to share the latest developments regarding the Newington College Senior School Campus Masterplan (masterplan) with our community.
+We are excited to share information regarding the Newington College Senior School Campus Masterplan (masterplan) – and our related State Significant Development Application (SSDA) – with our community and neighbours.

-The Masterplan will ensure that Newington College continues to provide an exceptional environment for our students to develop great hearts, inspired minds and strong wings.
+Our delivery of this masterplan, pending SSDA deliberation and approval, will ensure that we continue to provide a world class and inclusive environment for our students to develop great hearts, inspired minds and strong wings.

-The principles guiding the design of the masterplan have been to:
+The principles which have guided the design of the masterplan have been:

-- Create a more connected campus, with related subject precincts;
+- To create a more connected campus, with related subject precincts, and student services central and accessible to all;

-- Retain our greenspace and be cautious about excavation;
+- To retain our treasured greenspace and to be cautious about excavation;

-- Build with minimal disruption to the teaching heart of the school; and
+- To build with minimal disruption to the teaching heart of the school; and

-- Increase parking and amenities for all attending the campus.
+- To increase parking and amenities for everyone attending the campus.

 Where is the Masterplan up to?

-The proposed Masterplan for the Newington College senior campus at Stanmore is now finalised and will soon be submitted to the Department of Planning, Housing & Infrastructure (DPHI) for approval as a State Significant Development Application (SSDA).
+The proposed Masterplan for the Newington College senior campus at Stanmore is now finalised and has been submitted to the Department of Planning, Housing & Infrastructure (DPHI) for approval as a State Significant Development Application (SSDA).

 The image here shows six stages to the Masterplan, which are:

-Stage 1: Redevelopment of Sevington Courts and new entry plaza from Stanmore Rd, with a new 100-space car park for staff and visitors
+Stage 1: Redevelopment of Sevington Courts and new entry plaza from Stanmore Rd, into a new multi-purpose learning, gathering, fitness and wellbeing centre for Newington (and community) use, with a new basement 100-space car park for staff and visitors.

-Stage 3: The development of a new College Lane building adjoining Centenary Hall to create a 4-storey teaching and learning facility
+Stage 3: The development of a new College Lane building adjoining Centenary Hall to create a 4-storey teaching and learning centre with classrooms and under-cover link to complete indoor circulation flow around the western edge of campus.

-Stage 5: Removal of the existing demountables and additional car parking spaces
+Stage 5: Removal of the existing demountables and creation of second entry forecourt, additional car parking spaces.

-Stage 6: Transformation of the Concordia Building located at 221-235 Stanmore Road into a performing arts precinct, with new multi-purpose and teaching spaces, and providing 60 car parking spaces.
+Stage 6: Transformation of the Concordia Building located at 221-235 Stanmore Road into a performing arts precinct, with new multi-purpose and teaching spaces, performance theatre, and providing 60 further car parking spaces.

 Changes to the masterplan

-- The Sevington Courts redevelopment delivered in Stage 1 (within the College’s main campus grounds) will comprise 100 car parking spaces as well as additional classrooms, break-out learning areas, a contemporary fitness and wellbeing centre, a multi-purpose indoor sports hall and rooftop sports courts.
+- In response to feedback about more parking on campus, the Sevington Courts redevelopment delivered in Stage 1 was expanded to increase parking capacity.
+It is now designed to comprise 100 car parking spaces as well as additional classrooms, break-out learning areas, a contemporary fitness and wellbeing centre, a multi-purpose indoor sports hall and rooftop sports courts.

-- The Concordia Building development decrease the number of car parking spaces initially proposed from 101 to 60, which is consistent with current car parking spaces at this site.
+- In response to feedback about traffic in neighbouring streets, the Concordia redevelopment has decreased the number of car parking spaces initially proposed from 101 to 60, which is consistent with current car parking spaces at this site.
 This change to the proposal aims to reduce traffic impacts on residential and school neighbours.

 What impacts from the project are anticipated?